Occasional Sarees, a terrible thing to waste after a couple of wear

 - After a wear, make it a habit to spread and check the saree thoroughly.
 Clean the stains with mild detergent or lime juice mixed in cold water immediately.
-Do not postpone the cleaning because ironing over a stain will make it permanent.
+Do not postpone the cleaning after a couple more wears because ironing over a stain, will make it permanent.

 - If the stain is not going away, get it dry-cleaned as soon as possible.
 Leaving stains for a long time makes them permanent.
 If the stain is over the zari, it may rust.